urbit/developers.urbit.org/content/guides/additional/software-distribution.md

 hello
 ```

-Currently it's just a clone of the `%base` desk, so let's delete its contents:
+Currently it's either a clone of the `%base` desk (if we merged from `%base`) or a minimal working desk (if we used `|new-desk`).
+Let's delete its contents so we can copy in our new code:

 ```
 [user@host zod]$ rm -r hello/*